-- var specifies the variable name. - param specifies the index of the parameter. - type specifies the variable type. - offset specifies the offset of the field in bytes. - bitoffset specifies the offset of the field in bits. - size specifies the size of the field in bytes. - bitsize specifies the size of the field in bits.
+Specifies the index of the parameter.

+type

+Specifies the variable type.

+offset

+Specifies the offset of the field in bytes.

+bitoffset Chariting the offect of the field in hite

+size Specifies the offset of the field in bits.

+3126 Specifies the size of the field in bytes.

+bitsize

+Specifies the size of the field in bits.

-Additional attributes for PL/Lare:
+Additiona l attributes for PL/I are:

+len

+Specifies the size of a character or bit string field.

+mode Specifies the binary or decimal mode for a numeric field.

+scale

+Specifies the scale of a fixed-point numeric field.

+prec

+Specifies the precision of a fixed-point or floating-point numeric field.

+varying

-- len specifies the size of a character or bit string field. - mode specifies the binary or decimal mode for a numeric field. - scale specifies the scale of a fixed-point numeric field. - prec specifies the precision of a fixed-point or floating-point numeric field. - varying specifies whether a bit string variable is encoded as a varying-length string in the structure (yes or no, the default).
+Specifies whether a bit string variable is encoded as a varying-length string in the structure (yes or no, the default).

+•